PageBot/PageBot/README.md

 illustration.
 * Graphics - using all Drawbot drawing tools.
 * All image filtering supplied by Drawbot ImageObject.
-* Access and modify images on pixel-level.
 * Cascading styles, where Element values inherit from parent Elements, similar to CSS behavior.
 * Text flows are using the macOS FormattedString for all typographic parameters.
 * Random Text generator for headlines and articles.
 * Read text from MarkDown and XML (.MD .XML)
 * Support large amount of text processing functions: